-(f) Nothing in in this section shall be construed to diminish the obligations of an employer to comply with a collective bargaining agreement that provides greater access and orientation rights than the rights established by this law.

-- (g) A public employer's failure to comply with subsections (a) to (e), inclusive, shall constitute a violation of section 10(a)(5). - (h) For the purposes of this section, "exclusive representative" means an employee organization which has been designated as the exclusive representative of employees in a collective bargaining unit as defined in section 3 of chapter 150E.

-SECTION 4.
-Section 26 of chapter 161A of the General Laws, as so appearing, is hereby amended by adding the following 3 paragraphs: -
+- (f) Nothing in in this section shall be construed to diminish the obligations of an employer to comply with a collective bargaining agreement that provides greater access and orientation rights than the rights established by this law. - (g) A public employer's failure to comply with subsections (a) to (e), inclusive, shall constitute a violation of section 10(a)(5). - (h) For the purposes of this section, "exclusive representative" means an employee organization which has been designated as the exclusive representative of employees in a collective bargaining unit as defined in section 3 of chapter 150E. - SECTION 4.
+Chapter 180 of the General Laws is hereby amended by striking out sections 17A, 17C, 17E and 17G and inserting in place thereof the following section: -